hemeac/kiwiTechTree/README.md

 ## James Webb 1.10
 Tech reshuffle.
 Nerfed the main antenna.
 Added solar panel upgrades if Near Future Solar installed to deployable pieces (excluded main satelite). **If Kerbalism with FeatureScience is installed: Creates a new infrared experiment and applies it to the James Webb Telescope for long-term science gains.**

-## Kerbalism 3.11
+## Kerbalism 3.14
 **See notes above.**

 ## KeR-7 1.0
 Reshuffled tech tree and named the engines.
 Standard B9 Engine Upgrades.
 To Do: Add RealPlume support, but current attempt at a config results in compilation error.
 If Engine Ignitor is installed, adds custom configs.

-## Kerbal Atomics 1.1.4
+## Kerbal Atomics 1.3.0
 Added B9PS Upgrades to engines.
 Lowered ISPs of some engines in dense atmospheres; "Balanced" the aerospikes and added temporary RealPlume patches to Atomic aerospike engines.
 If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov.
-Has support for NTRsUseLF extras. **Keeps existing configs for Kerbalism.**
+Has support for NTRsUseLF and KerbalAtomicsLH2NTRModSupport extras. **Keeps existing configs for Kerbalism.**

 ## Kerbal Attachment System 1.7
 Reshuffled Tech Nodes.